-The Multi-layer Perceptron is composed of three layers and the architecture of the model is given in hw2/mlp.py included in the handout.
-You do not need to modify the code in this file, it is only for your reference.

-Since the network has 4 neurons in the final layer and scans with a stride of 4, it produces one 4-component output every 4 time instants.
+- The Multi-layer Perceptron is composed of three layers and the architecture of the model is given in hw2/mlp.py included in the handout.
+You do not need to modify the code in this file, it is only for your reference. - Since the network has 4 neurons in the final layer and scans with a stride of 4, it produces one 4-component output every 4 time instants.
 Since there are 128 time instants in the inputs and no zero-padding is done, the network produces 31 outputs in all, one every 4 time instants.
-When flattened, this output will have 124 $(4 \times 31)$ values.
+When flattened, this output will have 124 (4 × 31) values.

 For this problem you are required to implement the above scan, but you must do so using a Convolutional Neural Network.
-You must use the implementation of your Convolutional layers in 3.1 to compose a Convolution Neural Network which will behave identically to scanning the input with the given MLP as explained above.
-You will be evaluated on the correctness of the output 124 values.
+You must use the implementation of your Convolutional layers in the above sections to compose a Convolution Neural Network which will behave identically to scanning the input with the given MLP as explained above.